starfederation/datastar-restructure-interim/code/php/sdk/README.md

     'useViewTransition' => true,
 ]);

-// Removes one or more fragments from the DOM.
+// Removes HTML fragments from the DOM.
 $sse->removeFragments('#my-div');

 // Merges signals into the store.